Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon

+In the general case of $\Delta=\Delta^{j_{0}}\ast\cdots\ast\Delta^{j_{n}}$, we use an inductive process which consists in cutting off a small open neighborhood of the smallest stratum.
+As an illustration,

+The faces containing $\Delta^{j_{i}}\times\{1\}$ as a factor, which play a fundamental role in the definition of the perverse degree (see \defref{def:tranversedegree}), have been shadowed in the previous drawings.

-We emphasize now some particularities of our approach via blow-up which reveal important in the proof of the Goresky-Pardon conjecture.
-The main point is that our technique allows an explicit construction of the ${\rm cup}_{i}$-products at the level of cochain complexes, without requiring the derived category for their definition.
-In the context of filtered objects, observe first that the notion of filtered singular simplices is a natural one.
-The second modus operandi is the blow-up of these simplices.
-It can be seen as an iterative process which consists in a cut off, parallel to the smallest stratum; for instance, to $\Delta^{j_{0}}\ast\Delta^{j_{1}}\ast\Delta^{j_{2}}$, we associate $c\Delta^{j_{0}}\times (\Delta^{j_{1}}\ast\Delta^{j_{2}})$ and finally $c\Delta^{j_{0}}\times c\Delta^{j_{1}}\times \Delta^{j_{2}}$.
-The motivation for such process occurs when one determines the intersection cohomology of a pseudo-manifold with differential forms : as theses forms cannot be defined on the singular strata, the only possibility is to define them on the regular part and ask for some control in the neighborhood of strata.
+The motivation for such process occurs when one determines the intersection cohomology of a pseudomanifold with differential forms : as these forms cannot be defined on the singular strata, the only possibility is to define them on the regular part and ask for some control in the neighborhood of strata.
 That is what we do here for cochains.
-As observed in \cite{MR3046315}, by Friedman and McClure, the classical way for the definition of a cup-product (with back and front faces) does not fit with perverse degrees.
-But, one advantage of the blow-up is that we can define the cup-product (and more generally the ${\rm cup}_{i}$-products) stratum after stratum, on each factor of the product $c\Delta^{j_{0}}\times c\Delta^{j_{1}}\times \Delta^{j_{2}}$, from the classical definition and in a compatible way with the perverse structure.
-Finally, this procedure reveals itself of an easy use and does not lost any information in cohomology; it gives the same structure on cohomology than Goresky's definition, as it is established in \secref{sec:goresky}.
+As observed in \cite{MR3046315}, by G.~Friedman and J.E.~McClure, the classical way for the definition of a cup-product (with back and front faces) does not fit with perverse degrees.
+But, one advantage of the blow-up is that we can define the cup-product (and more generally the ${\rm cup}_{i}$-products) stratum after stratum, on each factor of the product $c\Delta^{j_{0}}\times \cdots\times c\Delta^{j_{n-1}}\times \Delta^{j_{n}}$, from the classical definition and in a compatible way with the perverse structure.
+Finally, this procedure reveals itself of an easy use and does not lose any information in cohomology; it gives the same structure on cohomology as Goresky's definition, as it is established in \secref{sec:goresky}.